-Herbs are a joy to grow and even more of a joy to use in your cooking.
-Growing your own is so easy to do and with a bit of experimenting you will be using them all the time.
+Herbs are a joy to grow, and even more of a joy to use!
+Growing your own is easy to do, and with a bit of experimenting you will be using them all in no time.

-Another bonus is that they have no calories – so, for example, chocolate mint can be used in recipes in place of chocolate, allowing you to enjoy the flavour even though you are watching your calorie intake.
+Another bonus of herbs is that they have no calories.
+This means that plants such as chocolate mint can be used in recipes in the place of chocolate, allowing you to enjoy the flavour even though you are eating healthier.

-Now is the time to look through the gardening magazines to get some ideas.
-If you are a beginner, or someone who could use a bit of help, I have listed some of the more common kitchen herbs below, with a couple of not so common additions.
+If you are a beginner, or someone who could use a bit of help, there is a list of some common kitchen herbs below, with a couple of not-so-common additions.

-Basil – many varieties available.
-Start with sweet basil and once you become familiar with it experiment with the many other varieties.
-Try fresh basil on a bagel with fresh, local tomatoes, add it to an omelet, salad, pizza and more.
+Start with sweet basil.
+Once you're familiar with it, experiment with other varieties.
+Try fresh basil on a bagel with fresh tomatoes, or add it to an omelete, salad or pizza.